baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 pulumi new azure-typescript
 ```

-You'll be prompted to provide:
+We'll be prompted to provide:

 - **Login**: Authenticate using the PAT token generated earlier.
 - **Project name**: Accept the default or enter a custom name.